-^{be} warned.
-Most of us can testify that each generation of school children is smarter than the last (street smart).
-If you are the power-hungry type, you can be beaten at your own game if you are not careful.
-This program requires a broad range of courses.
-You would need to know everything from programming to analysis to probability to optimization.
-You also get bounced around a lot, so you have to be very flexible.
-Stat prove Many of us dread statistics.
-However, without it, we won't urses know who's leading in the polls, what kind of beer is more popular, etc. Many of you will find stats to be a flat, boring 2 15 subject (I do agree with that).
-However, there do exist those to me bro's KC and JB!
+Many of us dread statistics.
+However, without it, we won't know who's leading in the polls, what kind of beer is more popular, etc. Many of you will find stats to be a flat, boring subject (I do agree with that).
+However, there do exist those who like the subject.
+You get to work with many different types of distributions and probability models.
+Having a good memory is definitely a plus because there are so many types of different to me bro's KC and IB!
 SHOUT OUT!
 Yo.
 Biatch.

-Some Performas you be seein' at dis Partay inkludin' Masta Dig, HomeBoyee, Supah Dupah, LicquorISH, and BIGBADBOOTYNPORNHOUND.
+Some Performas you be seein' at dis Partay inkludin' Masta Dig, HomeBoyee, Supah Dupah, LicquorISH, and BIGBADBOO-TYNPORNHOUND.